Actindo-AG/Documentation/POS/Integration/11_DiscountOptions.md

 This section provides you with an overview on the various discount options that are available for the *POS* module.

+> [Info] A combination of several discount options is not allowed.
+For example, you cannot give a discount on a single offer and a discount on the purchase.
+If a customer has a customer-specific discount that is automatically added to the pay bill list, manually applied discounts are not allowed.

 ## Automatic discount